-After all the painting and stenciling was done I applied a clear sealer.
-The Diva Glam paint was in a flat finish and I wanted the piece to have a lot of shine.
-This is the first time I used my HomeRight Finish Max Paint Sprayer to apply clear sealer.
+After all the painting and stenciling were done I applied a clear polyacrylic sealer.
+The Diva Glam paint was a flat finish and I wanted the piece to have a lot of shine.
+This is the first time I used my HomeRight Finish Max Paint Sprayer to apply a clear sealer.
 It worked like a charm.
 No brush strokes, no runs.

 The black knobs and stenciled chandelier really pop against the bright pink.
 I like contrast or either no contrast.
 Paint the knobs the same color as the furniture or go bold.
 That’s just my preference.